Andrew Benintendi Player Props: White Sox vs. Mets

 Andrew Benintendi At The Plate

-- Among the qualified hitters, he ranks 15th in batting average, while his on-base percentage ranks 34th and he is 123rd in slugging.
+- Among qualified hitters in MLB, he ranks 13th in batting average, 32nd in on-base percentage, and 125th in slugging.

-- Benintendi is batting .435 during his last outings and is on a five-game hitting streak.
+- Benintendi enters this game on a six-game hitting streak.
+In his last outings, he's hitting .435.

-- Benintendi has picked up a hit in 66 of 84 games this season, with multiple hits 24 times.
+- Benintendi has reached base via a hit in 67 games this season (of 85 played), and had multiple hits in 25 of those games.

-- He has hit a long ball in one of 84 games, and in 0.3% of his plate appearances.
+- Benintendi has driven in a run in 22 games this season (25.9%), including five games with more than one RBI (5.9%).
+He has also driven in three or more of his team's runs in one contest.

-- Benintendi has driven home a run in 21 games this year (25.0%), including more than one RBI in 6.0% of his games and producing three or more of his team's runs on one occasion..
+- In 44.7% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (7.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.